 Commercial breaks are around 30 seconds long, which is the perfect amount of time for your child to brush a quarter of their month.

-So, during each commercial break, have your child rush to the bathroom and brush a quadrant of their mouth for thirty seconds.
+So, during each commercial break, please have your child rush to the bathroom and brush a quadrant of their mouth for thirty seconds.
 By the time they’re done, the show is back on.
 Keep doing this until their whole mouth is brushed.

 Set a Timer